SBit-Project/sbit.dev/docs/Tools/sbit-ethjs-abi/SBit-ethjs-abi.md

 ## Guides

-You'll find more detailed information on using `SBit ethjs-abi` and tailoring it to your needs in our guides:
+You'll find more detailed information on using `Sbit ethjs-abi` and tailoring it to your needs in our guides:

 - [User guide](./user-guide.md) - Usage, configuration, FAQ and complementary tools.
-- [Developer guide](./developer-guide.md) - Contributing to `SBit ethjs-abi` and writing your own code and coverage.
+- [Developer guide](./developer-guide.md) - Contributing to `Sbit ethjs-abi` and writing your own code and coverage.

 ## Help out

 There is always a lot of work to do, and will have many rules to maintain.
 So please help out in any way that you can:

-- Create, enhance, and debug SBit ethjs rules
+- Create, enhance, and debug Sbit ethjs rules
 - Improve documentation.
 - Chime in on any open issue or pull request.
-- Open new issues about your ideas for making `SBit ethjs-abi` better, and pull requests to show us how your idea works.
+- Open new issues about your ideas for making `Sbit ethjs-abi` better, and pull requests to show us how your idea works.
 - Add new tests to *absolutely anything*.
 - Create or contribute to ecosystem tools, like modules for encoding or contracts.
 - Spread the word.